 Equalizing Income and Other Data Points

-In a recent unpublished case, Hoolihan v.
+In an unpublished but extremely helpful case, Hoolihan v.
 Hoolihan, the Minnesota Court of Appeals upheld a ruling to “equalize” the parties’ income because all 8 factors were properly analyzed by the district court.
 Husband and wife were married for 45 years, and were 70 and 65 years old respectively.
 Both parties were retired and received either a pension plan or severance payments.
 No. A17-0845, 2018 WL 3014570, at *1 (Minn.
 Ct.
 App.
 June 18, 2018).
 During the marriage, the parties divided their finances and both contributed to the parties’ monthly expenses.
 Based on wife’s claimed monthly income and budget, she requested maintenance of $2,328.
 The district court ordered husband to pay wife $1,400 per month in permanent spousal maintenance.
 This maintenance, combined with her monthly income, would allow her to meet her needs.
 In calculating the amount of spousal maintenance, the district court utilized the cumulative net monthly average income for the last three years of the parties marriage, which equalized $14,153 total (or $7,077 each).
 Hoolihan et al.

 The court of appeals ultimately affirmed the district court’s decision despite the equalization because all key factors were met.
 The court stated, “The court’s order shows that the court used this number as a way to approximate the marital standard of living so as to quantify wife’s need for maintenance going forward and not merely to equalized the parties income.”
 Hoolihan et al. Awarding each party $7,077 per month would sufficiently allow both parties to spend on the expenses that are important to them.